5 Common Mistakes Beginners Make in the Gym (And How to Fix Them)

 Ask yourself: Am I using momentum or swinging?
 Am I doing full range of motion?
 Could I pause at any point in the movement?
 If you can't control the weight through the entire rep, it's too heavy.
 Film yourself - the camera doesn't lie.

 Any proven program works.
 Popular options: Starting Strength, StrongLifts 5x5, or a 3-day full-body routine.
+Our Complete Beginner Program is designed to avoid all the mistakes in this article.
 The best program is one you'll actually follow consistently.
 Don't overthink it - pick one and commit for 12 weeks.

 1.6-2.2g per kg of bodyweight.
 For a 75 kg person, that's 120-165g daily.
 Spread across 3-4 meals.
 Most beginners don't eat nearly enough protein - tracking for a week often reveals the gap.